 Angeline Schellenberg’s collection about raising children on the autism spectrum, Tell Them It Was Mozart (Brick Books, 2016), won three Manitoba Book Awards and was a finalist for a ReLit Award for Poetry.
 Her work was shortlisted for Arc Poetry Magazine’s 2015 and 2019 Poem of the Year.
 Adding to her debut Roads of Stone (The Alfred Gustav Press, 2015), she launched three chapbooks in 2019: Dented Tubas (Kalamalka Press), Blue Moon, Red Herring (JackPine Press), and Irises (Dancing Girl Press).
 Most of Angeline’s poems are confessional, often in the form of prose poetry or free verse, sometimes using found material in creative ways.
 The two-time Deep Bay artist-in-residence (Riding Mountain National Park) has been influenced by Méira Cook, Don McKay, Joanne Epp, and Jennifer Still.
-Angeline’s book of elegies for her grandparents, Fields of Light and Stone, is forthcoming with University of Alberta Press in March 2020.
+Angeline’s book of elegies for her grandparents, Fields of Light and Stone, launched with University of Alberta Press in March 2020.

 I did enjoy poetry in high school.
 I remember loving "High Flight."
 I spent summer Sunday afternoons above the prairie in my dad's Cessna, so I knew what John Gillespie Magee Jr. meant by "high in the sunlit silence."